mui/material-ui/docs/data/material/migration/migration-v4/v5-component-changes.md

 ## Hidden

-### ✅ Replace deprecated component
+### Replace deprecated component

 - This component is deprecated because its functionality can be created with the [`sx`](/system/basics/#the-sx-prop) prop or the [`useMediaQuery`](/material-ui/react-use-media-query/) hook.

-  :::success
+  :::warning
-  ✅ This is handled in the [preset-safe codemod](#preset-safe) by applying fake `Hidden` component to prevent application crash, further fixes are required.
+  This is handled in the [preset-safe codemod](#preset-safe) by applying fake `Hidden` component to prevent application crash, but further fixes are required.
   :::

   Use the `sx` prop to replace `implementation="css"`: